From Main Character to Morning Mist — Modern Paraphrase | nocap.bible

 "I will ransom them from the power of Sheol.
 I will redeem them from Death.
 O Death, where are your plagues?
 O Sheol, where is your sting?"

-Scholars debate whether this verse is a promise or a taunt — whether God is declaring future Redemption or daring Death to do its worst because He's withdrawn His compassion.
+Scholars debate whether this verse is a or a taunt — whether God is declaring future or daring to do its worst because He's withdrawn His compassion.
 The next line — "Compassion is hidden from my eyes" — suggests this might be God summoning Death as judgment, not rescue.

 But here's what's remarkable: Paul, under the inspiration, takes these exact words and applies them to the of .
-Whatever Hosea's original audience heard, the ultimate fulfillment is the empty tomb.
+Whatever original audience heard, the ultimate fulfillment is the empty tomb.
 Death's sting was real — but it wasn't final.
 The God who pronounces judgment is the same God who defeats the grave. 💀

 The East Wind 🌬️